1. Introduction

 6.1 New vs Used BMP6: Market Price Breakdown

-- Brother PR600: Similar new price range, with some international listings as low as $1,395 (often reflecting bulk or overseas pricing).
+- Brother PR600: Similar new price range, with some international listings as low as $1,395.

 Used Market Trends:

-- Listings with additional hoop sets, stands, and software command higher prices—sometimes up to $5,800 for a lightly used, fully accessorized machine.
+- Bundles with hoop sets, stands, and software command higher prices—sometimes up to $5,800 for lightly used, fully accessorized machines.

 6.2 Maximizing Resale Value Through Accessory Bundling